Pandian (film)

 Pandian is a 1992 Indian Tamil-language action film produced and directed by S. P. Muthuraman and written by Panchu Arunachalam.
-The film stars Rajinikanth, Khushbu, Janagaraj and Prabhakar.
+The film stars Rajinikanth, Khushbu, Jayasudha, Janagaraj, Prabhakar.
 It is a remake of the 1991 Kannada film Bombay Dada which starred Prabhakar, who portrayed the antagonist of this film.
-The film was released on 25 October 1992 during Diwali and achieved modest success due to competition from other Diwali releases.
+The film was released on 25 October 1992 during Diwali and performed averagely at the box office.